Andranik: First Balkan War

-In 1907 Andranik settled in Sofia, where he met the leaders of the Internal Macedonian Revolutionary Organization—including revolutionary Boris Sarafov—and the two pledged to work jointly for the oppressed peoples of Armenia and Macedonia.
-During the First Balkan War (1912–13), Andranik led a company of 230 Armenian volunteers— part of the Macedonian-Adrianopolitan Volunteer Corps of Aleksandar Protogerov within the Bulgarian army—against the Ottoman Empire.
-He shared the command with Garegin Nzhdeh.
-On the opposite side, approximately 8,000 Armenians fought for the Ottoman Empire.
-Andranik was given the rank of a first lieutenant by the Bulgarian government.
-He distinguished himself in several battles, including in the Battle of Merhamli, when he helped the Bulgarians to capture Turkish commander Yaver Pasha.
-Andranik was honored with the Order of Bravery by General Protogerov in 1913.
-However, Andranik disbanded his men in May 1913, and foreseeing the war between Bulgaria and Serbia he "retired to a village near Varna, and lived as a farmer until August 1914."
+In 1907, Andranik settled in Sofia, where he established ties with the leadership of the Internal Macedonian Revolutionary Organization, including prominent revolutionary Boris Sarafov.
+The two leaders pledged to cooperate in their shared struggle for the liberation of the oppressed Armenian and Macedonian peoples.
+During the First Balkan War (1912–1913), Andranik led a company of 230 Armenian volunteers as part of the Macedonian-Adrianopolitan Volunteer Corps, serving under Aleksandar Protogerov within the Bulgarian army against the Ottoman Empire.
+He shared command of the unit with Garegin Nzhdeh.
+Paradoxically, as Andranik fought for the Bulgarians, an estimated 8,000 Armenians were serving on the opposing side within the Ottoman military.

+Andranik, commissioned as a first lieutenant by the Bulgarian government, distinguished himself in several key engagements.
+Most notably, during the Battle of Merhamli, his unit played a critical role in the capture of the Turkish commander Yaver Pasha.
+For his conduct, he was awarded the Order of Bravery by General Protogerov in 1913.

+Despite these accolades, Andranik, just like Nzhdeh and the rest of the Armenians, opposed Bulgaria's policies which led to the Second Balkan War.
+During that war, Andranik viewed the conflict between Bulgaria and its former Serbian and Greek allies as a departure from the First Balkan War's original liberatory purpose.
+He disbanded his company in May 1913 and withdrew from active duty because of an aggravation of his illness.
+The Armenians later discovered that Tsar Ferdinand had banned the circulation of Armenian newspapers in Bulgaria due to the criticism they leveled against Bulgarian policy.
+Andranik then "retired to a village near Varna, and lived as a farmer until August 1914".